Ushaaru/Analysis_of_CMOS_inverter/README.md

   ![image](https://github.com/user-attachments/assets/864d5374-093a-417a-bbc5-d9f07f891985)
 Here from this graph we can see threshold voltage is between 0.6V to 0.7V for different value of Vds.

--The plot below shows the DC sweep of Vds vs. Id for different value of Vgs.
+- The plot below shows the DC sweep of Vds vs. Id for different value of Vgs.